Merit Cards

 - Notes are created either in the note list or note editor.
 This is the area right to the sidebar.
 You can drag a note into another deck by moving it into the sidebar, as long as the deck modes (automatic/manual) are the same.

 - In the note editor, facets can be created at the beginning, end, or in between other facets.
-The content of a facet can be slightly styled by increasing its text size or text alignment.
+The content of a facet can be styled slightly by increasing its text size or text alignment.
 Every note can have an individual amount and styles of facets, no matter in which deck it is.

 - If you want to make all notes in a deck look the same, you can create a template from any note.
 This applies that note’s facet styles to all other notes (only visible during studying).
 If a note has more facets than the template, all remaining facets will show their own styling.